ottovisocks/TypeScript-Console-Games/README.md

 npm start

 ## Tic-Tac-Toe
-Fully work game.
+Fully working game.

 ## Snake
-Fully work game with bonus apple and more.
+Fully working game with bonus apple and more.

 ## Formula
-Fully work game with lives.
+Fully working game with lives.

 ## PacMan
 Ghost not completed fully, but he can catch you.
 Have lives, can die and kill ghost until time runs out, after eat speciel food.